zjian107-su/100-days-of-code/log.md

 **Thoughts:**
 I was too sleepy since 9PM and I couldn’t concentrate well.
 Maybe my leg muscle needs a recover from the run yesterday.
+### Day 62: July 15, 2022

+**Today's Progress**:
+- 1 hr coding practice

+**Thoughts:**
+**The happiest day of my summer (July 14, 2022)**

+1. Met a twin who looks identical, and sounds the same also.
+2. Met someone who is very interested in my culture and my life experience
+3. Cracked a lot of good jokes in good times, and felt like a good comedian
+4. I appreciate the people who were sitting with me at the lunch today, who made my day
+5. I sucked at ping pong for so long in the internship, now I finally start to get the strategy.
+Learned aggressive play style from Nathan.
+6. Played one table pool, and one smooth back pocket!
+7. The weather is pretty nice
+8. I walked Nabi for like 2 hours and he is a good boy, except he was snappy towards another dog
+9. Two Vanilla Froyo, and I got literally a half bowl of Froyo in the second one.
+I was like thank you so much.
+And she was like yeah we usually gave half bowl.
+I swear it was a full bowl.
+I wear glasses but I am not blind.
+10. I passed Amazon online assessment!
+I will do a 6-hour interview next week

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->